 If someone wanted to get you in trouble, would they have the same issue?
 They couldn’t even find grounds of accusation other than his allegiance to his God.

-Is your only fault is that you serve a God who this world doesn’t understand?
+Is your only fault is that you trust a God who this world doesn’t understand?

 Daniel was able to be faultless, because he was faithful.
 It was not like prayer became illegal which motivated Daniel to pray.
 He already had established a routine of worship.
 It was actually his routine of prayer which motivated the jealous men to trick the king into law declaring bowing down to something other than the king illegal.

 Daniel’s habit of spending in prayer was important to Daniel.
 He didn’t let the little things like business of life or the bigger things like prayer to God becoming illegal stop him from praying.
 He would do it every day, three times a day.